wilsonrljr/sysidentpy/docs/source/introduction_to_narmax.rst

 **Note**: As I will use the term *Systems Identification* here and there, let me make a brief definition regarding these terms.
 Systems identification is one of the major areas that deals with the modeling of data-based processes.
 In this context, the term "system" can be interpreted as any set of operations that process one or more inputs and return one or more outputs.
 Examples include electrical systems, mechanical systems, biological systems, financial systems, chemical systems … literally anything you can relate to input and output data.
 The electricity demand is part of a system whose inputs can be, for example, quantity of the population, quantity of water in the reservoirs, season, events.
 The price of a property is the output of a system whose entries can be the city, per capita income, neighborhood, number of rooms, how old the house is, and many others.
 You got the idea.

-Althought there are many things related with Machine Learning, Statistical Learning and other fields,  each field has its particularities.
+Although there are many things related with Machine Learning, Statistical Learning and other fields,  each field has its particularities.

 So, what is a NARMAX model?
 ---------------------------